 Decision-Making Process: Do we understand the decision-making process?

-Decision Criteria: Do we know what is the criteria with which they will make that decision?
+Decision Criteria: Do we know the criteria with which they will make that decision?
 Do we fit that criterion?
-Even better, have we maybe help that prospect frame the criteria.
+Even better, maybe we can help the prospect frame the criteria.

-Process: The fun-stuff or The Paperwork Process.
-Set up as an approved vendor first.
-Are there any NDA’s you have to sign?
+Process: The fun stuff or The Paperwork Process.
+You have to be set up as an approved vendor.
+Are there any NDAs you have to sign?
 Just get your paperwork in order.

 Competitors: what’s the competitive landscape?
 Who else are you up against? = C was the Champion.